Cody-Rochester/Cybersecurity/Home Labs/Active Directory Home Lab.md

 <br />
 <br />
 Set up IP Addressing on Domain Controller (Windows 2019 vm).
-Two NICs are required.
-One will be connecting to the internet, and the other wil be our internal network.
-The internet IP will be dynamically assigned, and we will manually set up our internal network IP:  <br/>
+Two NICs are Required.
+One Will be Connecting to the Internet, and the Other wil be our Internal Network.
+The Internet IP will be Dynamically Assigned, and We will Manually sSet Up our Internal Network IP:  <br/>

 ![DC Internet Settings 2](https://github.com/Cody-Rochester/Cybersecurity/assets/107632714/b3de260e-ce9e-4460-99ce-46c4c0690d4e)
 ![DC Internet Identified Home IP Address 3](https://github.com/Cody-Rochester/Cybersecurity/assets/107632714/cd489856-2595-496e-8b80-2da05f4fabf7)